fglock/Perlito/README-perlito5.md

         instead of:
           *main::ccc2 = \$main::ccc;

-    TODO - lexicals and closures are not dumped
+    - lexicals and closures are not dumped

+    TODO - lexicals are not shared
+         - maybe save lexical variable AST.
+This will help identify shared lexicals

 -- parse the regexes
     Note: implemented in Perlito5::Grammar::Regex5